 A twin pregnancy indicates that there are two foetuses in the uterus.
 This can result from various factors such as family history, fertility treatments or other contributing factors.

-Women anticipating twins might observe their pregnancy symptoms earlier, or signs and symptoms of singleton pregnancy could be more pronounced, owing to the elevated levels of pregnancy hormones.
+Women anticipating twins might observe their pregnancy symptoms earlier, sometimes within the few weeks after conception, or signs and symptoms of singleton pregnancy could be more pronounced, owing to the elevated levels of pregnancy hormones.

 These signs and symptoms include vomiting early in pregnancy, heartburn, ankle swelling, backache, piles, and varicose veins.
 Additionally, you may experience: